ipeirotis/Troia-Web/rstFormat/BasicTutorial.rst

 Thanks to that algorithm will assign harmless label to object only if there is strong bias towards that.

-How to actually use DSaS
+How to actually use Troia
 ------------------------
-For tutorial on how to implement DSaS in your project you should read tutorial for either Java or Python client or, if you don't want to use neither of those languages, on raw access to DSaS.
+For tutorial on how to implement Troia in your project you should read tutorial for either Java or Python client or, if you don't want to use neither of those languages, on raw access to Troia.
-If you want to set up your own DSaS server you should read DSaS installation tutorial.
+If you want to set up your own Troia server you should read DSaS installation tutorial.